-Fertility: There are no data in humans to evaluate the effect of topical corticosteroids on fertility (see Pharmacology: Toxicology: Pre-Clinical Safety Data under Actions).
+Fertility: There are no data in humans to evaluate the effect of topical corticosteroids on fertility (see Pharmacology: Toxicology: Non-Clinical Information under Actions).

 Pregnancy: There are limited data from the use of fluticasone propionate in pregnant women.

-Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see Pharmacology: Toxicology: Pre-Clinical Safety Data under Actions).
+Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see Pharmacology: Toxicology: Non-Clinical Information under Actions).
 The relevance of this finding to humans has not been established; however, administration of CUTIVATE Cream during pregnancy should only be considered if the expected benefit to the mother is greater than any possible risk to the foetus.
 The minimum quantity should be used for the minimum duration.

 Lactation: The safe use of topical corticosteroids during lactation has not been established.